leeroy4000/setup_github_project.sh/README.md

 You’ll be prompted:

-- **New project (yes)** → Creates a private repo on GitHub, pushes the initial commit, generates a workspace, and launches VS Code.
+- **New project (yes)** → Creates a private repo on GitHub, pushes the initial commit, generates a workspace, recommends extensions, verifies SSH, and launches VS Code.
-- **Existing project (no)** → Clones or updates the repo, installs dependencies, generates a workspace if missing, and launches VS Code.
+- **Existing project (no)** → Clones or updates the repo, installs dependencies, generates a workspace if missing, recommends extensions, verifies SSH, and launches VS Code.

 ---